Chio's School Road: Anime

-A 12-episode anime television series adaptation was originally scheduled to premiere in April 2018, but the release date was pushed back to July 6, and it concluded on September 21, 2018.
+A 12-episode anime television series adaptation was originally scheduled to premiere in April 2018, but the release date was pushed back to July 6, and it concluded on September 21 of the same year.
 It was directed and written by Takayuki Inagaki at Diomedéa, with character designs by Mayuko Matsumoto.
 Crunchyroll streamed the series with English subtitles, while Funimation produced a SimulDub.
 The opening theme is "Danger in my Tsūgakuro" (Danger in my 通学路) by Naomi Ōzora, Chiaki Omigawa, and Kaede Hondo, while the ending theme is "Nanairoad" (ナナイロード) by Ōzora and Omigawa.